 This change in the accommodation preferences of the typical tourist is global.
 Malta is one more destination to be part of this evolution.
 The impact of this change on tourism data and reactions is worrying at the international level.
 The same obvious patterns occur in Malta as in London, Paris, New York and in almost every popular capital and tourist spot in the world.

-Because it's so easy to rent a property thanks to new technology platforms, property owners and agencies reap higher profits from the continuous flow of short-term tourist rentals than the once safer solution of long-term rentals to residents and workers moving to these cities.
+Because it's so easy to rent a property thanks to new technology platforms, property owners and agencies reap higher profits from the continuous flow of short-term tourist rentals than the once safer solution of longer ones to residents and workers moving to these cities.

-The problem is that this has a ripple effect when residential rental prices rise, as long-term opportunities are less available and highly sought after.
+The problem is that this has a ripple effect when residential rental prices rise, as long opportunities are less available and highly sought after.

 There is also a shift in focus, as these cities will soon have a predominantly tourist population, taking away much of what feeds the soul of cities, turning them into mere playgrounds for travelers instead of the cultural destinations they once were.